ablehobo/anduril2-plus/README.md

 ## 🌟 New Features & Enhancements
 ### 🔠 Morse Code Mode

   * Morse Code Messaging: Flashlight communication just got old-school cool!
 Enter Morse code mode via cycling through the blinkie modes.
-You can input custom messages by entering the 4H menu and pressing the button a specific number of times for each letter (e.g., 1 press for A, 2 presses for B, etc.).
+You can input custom messages by entering the 4H menu.
+The menu order is: 1-Letter Entry, 2-Backspace, 3-Message Clear, 4-Speed Control.
+Letter entry works by clicking the number of times for each letter (e.g., 1 press for A, 2 presses for B, etc.).
 The 10-click shortcut works here too.
 30 clicks is a space (3x1H).
 The flashlight will then playback your message, using light to represent dots and dashes.

   * Custom Files:
       * morse_code.c and morse-code.h: These files handle the core logic for mapping button presses to Morse code, storing the messages, and playing them back at user-defined speeds.